SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 - True Christians love other believers (1 Jn 2:9-11; 3:10,14; 4:8,20; Jn 13:34-35).
 - The Bible teaches us to live Godly and Holy lives (Heb 12:14; 1 Tim 6:3-4; 2 Tim 3:12; Titus 2:11-12; 2 Pe 2:21-22).
 - The teaching of obedience to God after justification is not burdensome, in fact it's a reason for joy (1 Jn 5:3-4; Jn 15:10-11).

+The 80's version of the Gospel diminishes sound doctrine (2Tim 4:3-4 NLT) and is possibly leading hundreds of innocent men, women, and children into [debauched](https://dictionary.cambridge.org/us/dictionary/english/debauched) lifestyles (2Pe 2:1-2 NET) and [antinomianism](https://www.gotquestions.org/antinomianism.html).
+We need to combat this by maintaining the true definition of faith alone.

 <a name="repent" href="#contents" style="font-size:2.1em;">🚶📜 2.
 Does The 80's version of the Gospel teach against Christ's repentance?</a>